0x2bc/community-repo/community-roadmap/Council_Term_Report_Template.md

 - Links to introduced new governance documents
 - ...

-### 5. Council handover notes
+### 5. Recommendations for next council

-Majot tasks and activities, what was done good and what needs to be focused more in the next council term
+Majot tasks and activities, that needs to be focused more in the next council term

 - Item 1
 - Item 2